Flavour mixing transport theory and resonant leptogenesis: Kadanoff-Baym equations

 We can turn~\cref{eq:Schwinger-Dyson-two-time} into formal solutions by iterating and rearranging the infinite series solutions suitably (intermediate steps of the procedure are given in appendix~\cref{sec:sd-resummation}).
 The formal pole propagator solutions are given by

 The Wightman functions $S^s_\evec{k}$ can be broken into \emph{homogeneous} and \emph{inhomogeneous} parts: $S^s_\evec{k} = S^s_{{\rm hom},\evec{k}} + S^s_{{\rm inh},\evec{k}}$, where

 The inhomogeneous part $S^s_{{\rm inh},\evec{k}}$ is a particular solution to the full KB equation~\cref{eq:KB-two-time-B}, while the homogeneous part $S^s_{{\rm hom},\evec{k}}$ satisfies the same equation with the right-hand side put to zero.
-Solutions~\cref{eq:formal-pole-solution,eq:formal-homog-solution,eq:formal-inhomog-solution} are still completely general, but indeed purely formal because the self-energies in general depend on $S_\evec{k}$.
-However, they provide important insight as to how to define and set up approximative solutions and equations.
+Solutions~\cref{eq:formal-pole-solution,eq:formal-homog-solution,eq:formal-inhomog-solution} are still completely general, but indeed purely formal because the self-energies in general depend on $S_\evec{k}$. \footnote{Of course, when one makes approximations, such as the 2PI expansion for the self-energy, the generality of these equations is restricted.
+In particular, when using the 2PIEA-method, one also makes an implicit assumption of Gaussianity of the initial state~\cite{Berges:2004yj,Garny:2011hg}.
+This is not always warranted, but the nontrivial correlations induced tend to be short lived, lasting only over $t \lesssim {\mathcal{O}}(1-10)/m$~\cite{Garny:2015oza}.} However, they provide important insight as to how to define and set up approximative solutions and equations.
 For example, if the self-energy functions are dominated by some known part, such as the equilibrium contribution, they suggest how to split the pole-functions and the inhomogeneous part of the Wightman function to a leading part and a perturbation, following schematically the division $\Sigma_\evec{k} = \Sigma_{{\rm eq},\evec{k}} + \delta \Sigma_{\evec{k}}$.
 We shall put this observation into good use in section~\cref{sec:quantum-kinetic-equation} below.